3 Circuit Elements

 Derived from Ohm’s Law: Resistance and Simple Circuits by OpenStax

 What drives current?
 We can think of various devices—such as batteries, generators, wall outlets, and so on—which are necessary to maintain a current.
 All such devices create a potential difference and are loosely referred to as voltage sources.
 When a voltage source is connected to a conductor, it applies a potential difference that creates an electric field.
-The electric field in turn exerts force on charges, causing current.
+The electric field, in turn, exerts force on charges, causing current.

 Ohm’s Law